movlan/SEI-CC-7/work/w04/d5/04-mongoose-flights-lab-part-1.md

 	- AAU, I want to create flights by entering the information on a page (new view) that has a form and submitting it.

+	- AAU, I want to be able to access each view via a navigation bar at the top of the page with links to:
+		- `ALL FLIGHTS`, and
+		- `ADD FLIGHT`

 #### Hints:

 - Checkout the [`<input type="datetime-local">`
 ](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/datetime-local) to assist users in entering valid date/time values.

+- In the form for adding a new Flight, use a `<select name="airport">` to assign the flight's `airport`.
+Since they don't change, it's okay to hard-code the `<option>` elements, e.g., `<option value="DEN" selected>`.

 ## Bonuses